In this series on finance for legal funders, so far we've covered:

 6. Commercial litigation funders follow procedures and policies on investing, which in the fullness of time will be shown to be appropriate or inappropriate, usually reflected in a success rate on completed cases.
 For IMF Bentham, we regard our 90% success record, determined over a 16-year period on over 157 completed matters as informative of risk.

 7. I understand that you have found that Burford use Monte Carlo analysis.
-I have not been able to locate that information, and I am not aware of any other funder that uses Monte Carlo analysis as a tool for modelling risk.
+I have not been able to locate that information, and I am not aware of any other funder that uses Monte Carlo analysis as a tool for modeling risk.

 8. Investor responses we received to the information in our press release were, perhaps not unsurprising given amongst other things the differences in defining MOIC, the polar opposite to the feedback you received.